djaus2/Soft-ata/README.md

 ------

-## Some of the required Arduino Libraries
+## "Some" of the required Arduino Libraries

 - [DHT11_Temperature_And_Humidity_Sensor](https://github.com/RobTillaart/Arduino/tree/master/libraries/DHTlib)
   - Direct library install from Arduino.
 Search for **DHTlib**